 When one seeks truth intensively and constantly one loses all one's attachments and attains freedom/liberty (moksha).

-Gods, ambitions, beliefs, wishes, plans, strategies, tactics, missions, objectives, vows, promises, desires, needs, faith, hopes, anticipations, expectations, dharma (duties and righteous actions) and life itself (that is survival) are attachments that generate turmoil in the mind to makes one stressed so that one loses one's peace of mind, calmness equanimity; which are all erased when one attains truth.
+Gods, ambitions, beliefs, wishes, plans, resolutions, meditations, yoga, freedom, liberty, strategies, tactics, missions, objectives, justice-quest, vows, promises, desires, needs, faith, hopes, anticipations, expectations, rules, regulations, dharma (duties and righteous actions), actions (karma) and life itself (that is survival) are attachments that generate turmoil in the mind to makes one stressed so that one loses one's peace of mind, calmness and equanimity; which are all erased when one attains truth.
 Only by relinquishing these attachments does one become liberated within this lifetime.
 And this is desirable because one is no longer concerned about one's fate and destiny either in this life or the imagined afterlife.
 So moksha is not something that one tries to aspire to, but is a consequence of seeking truth and accommodating oneself in the imminent and prevailing reality through non-attachment.
+One therefore needs to go by the flow of developments.
 That is the perfect state of the attainment of advaita.

 It comes with the abandonment of intelligence to guide one's actions (karma) and going by truth alone as it descends into the mind for one's moment by moment thoughts that detemine one's chores.